frederic-perez/AmE-dictionary/data/dictionary.md

 __disparage__ _v_ :nine::m: (disparaged, disparaging) To criticize someone or something in a way that shows you do not think they are very good or important.
 __disparagement__ :two::hammer:
 __disparaging__ _adj_ :two: Insulting, ridiculing.
+__dispassionate__ _adj_ :dart: Devoid of or uninfluenced by emotion or prejudice. _Syn_ unemotional, cool, collected, calm, unmoved, unfazed, unruffled, imperturbable, unexcitable _You are not impulsive, you are not romantic, you are accustomed to view everything from the strong dispassionate ground of reason and calculation._
 __dispatch__ _v_
 __dispatcher__ _n_ :two::hammer:
 __dispel__ _v_ :six::hammer: (dispelled)